DataShades/ckanext-files/docs/usage/multipart.md

 Now file can be used normally.
 You can transfer file ownership to someone, stream or modify it.
-Pay attention to ID: completed file has its own unique ID, which is different from ID of the incomplete upload.
+Pay attention to ID: completed file has its own unique ID, which is different from the ID of the incomplete upload.